Skip navigation

 From 28th June 2021, the UK has been granted an adequacy decision by the EU, which covers data transfers between the UK and the EU and this adequacy decision is due to be reviewed in four years’ time on 28th June 2025 with a view to this safeguard remaining in place for UK/EU Data Transfers.

-Communisis Limited complies with its obligations set up in Privacy and Electronic Communications Regulations (PECR) related to the use of Cookies by:
+Communisis Brand Deployment complies with its obligations set up in Privacy and Electronic Communications Regulations (PECR) related to the use of Cookies by:

 • Informing people that its Cookies are there;